UpCloudLtd/uks-instructions/KNOWN_ISSUES.md

 fully configured, and you will need to wait a few more minutes.
 Alternatively, you can flush your local DNS cache with:
 `sudo dscacheutil -flushcache; sudo killall -HUP mDNSResponder` (or the alike)

+## Load balancing

+- Network configuration for automatically provisioned load balancers is not supported yet.
+Internal load balancers cannot be used.

 ## UI

 - Upon cluster deletion, the UI might show cluster status as "running".